-Report the CPT 01922 in the few cases where an anesthetic agent is necessary.
+Report the CPT 01922 in the few cases requiring an anesthetic agent.
 In addition to A9576 – A9579, and A9581, the coder can also utilize CPT Q9953 – CPT Q9954 to report contrast media.
 But, again, check with the specific payer to determine coverage.

 CPT 70551, CPT 70552, and CPT 70553 have technical and professional components.
 Modifier 26 is for the professional feature, while TC is for the technical detail.

 Without a modifier, report the entire procedure (technical and professional).
-Providers are only authorized to bill professional services in most facility settings since the organization holds the technical component.
+Providers are only authorized to bill professional services in most facilities since the organization holds the technical component.

 A doctor performs and supervises MRI exams.
 Therefore, coding these processes has a technical and professional component.
 Commonly used modifiers for MRI are 76, 26, TC, and 77.
 For MRI with contrast, the modifiers used are 50, RT, and LT.

-It is essential to follow the payer’s instructions since certain insurance companies may need you to utilize modifiers RT and LT on two different lines instead of modifier 50.
+Following the payer’s instructions is essential since certain insurance companies may need you to utilize modifiers RT and LT on two different lines instead of modifier 50.

 When numerous modifiers are there in a single claim, ensure that the modifiers are sequenced correctly before processing the claim.
 For example, modifiers 26, RT, LT, or 59 are reportable in MRI sections, and one should use modifiers in the following order.

-The pricing modifiers should be positioned first (e.g., modifier 26 and modifier TC).
+The pricing modifiers should be first positioned (e.g., modifier 26 and TC).
 Informational modifiers (e.g., 59 and 76) come in the second position, while laterality modifiers (e.g., RT or modifier LT) last.